jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

     <cmd> --help-all

 --spark
-    Install kernelspec with Spark support.
+    Install kernelspec for use with Spark.
+When combined with --crd, will configure the SparkOperatorProvisioner for Spark Application CRDs.
-    Equivalent to: [--BaseSpecSparkApp.spark=True]
+    Equivalent to: [--K8sSpecInstaller.spark=True]
 --user
-    Install to the per-user kernel registry
+    Try to install the kernel spec to the per-user directory instead of the system or environment directory.
     Equivalent to: [--BaseSpecApp.user=True]
+--replace
+    If a kernel specification already exists in the destination, allow for its replacement.
+    Equivalent to: [--BaseSpecApp.replace=True]
 --sys-prefix
-    Install to Python's sys.prefix.
-Useful in conda/virtual environments.
-    Equivalent to: [--BaseSpecApp.prefix=/opt/miniconda3/envs/provisioners]
---debug
+    Specify a prefix to install to, e.g. an env.
+The kernelspec will be installed in PREFIX/share/jupyter/kernels/ Equivalent to: [--BaseSpecApp.prefix=/opt/miniconda3/envs/provisioners] --debug
-    set log level to logging.DEBUG (maximize logging output) Equivalent to: [--Application.log_level=10] --image-name=<Unicode>
+    set log level to logging.DEBUG (maximize logging output) Equivalent to: [--Application.log_level=10] --tensorflow
+    Install kernelspec for use with Tensorflow.
+    Equivalent to: [--K8sSpecInstaller.tensorflow=True]
+--crd
+    Install kernelspec for use with a Custom Resource Definition.
+When combined with --spark, will configure the SparkOperatorProvisioner for Spark Application CRDs.
+    Equivalent to: [--K8sSpecInstaller.crd=True]
+--image-name=<Unicode>
     The kernel image to use for this kernel specification.
 If this specification is enabled for Spark usage, this image will be the driver image.